VolodymyrKorkin/Coolors-clone.-Project/README.md

 ### Features

-- generate a random set of colors
+- Generate random set of colors;
-- Dynamic change of color name in h2 heading
+- Dynamic change of color name in h2 heading;
-- Changing the color palette by pressing the space key
+- Changing the color palette by pressing the space key;
-- The ability to lock from changes one or more colors from the set
+- The ability to lock from changes one or more colors from the set;
-- Ability to copy color name to clipboard
+- Ability to copy color name to clipboard;
-- Ability to copy the entire set of colors from the address bar browser pages
+- Ability to copy the entire set of colors from the address bar browser pages.